 Fueled by another great breakfast and ready for more white water, we will break camp and immediately enter the Big Creek rapids.
 Lots of fun, splashy rapids and accelerating current keep the pace up as we whirl past towering hoodoos and dramatic canyons.
 Our adventures are capped with a wild ride through Farwell Canyon as we eventually enter California bighorn sheep country, hopefully spotting a herd or two.
 Soon we’ll enter the Gates of Mordor and challenge Big John Canyon.
 This stretch of the Chilcotin River features countless massive wave trains that roller coaster for miles in a rushing chorus down deep desert canyons only to dissipate into the mighty volume of the Fraser River.
 In this country, there will be plenty of photo opportunities for the camera buff.
 The rolling grasslands and the massive canyons provide a dramatic backdrop to the white-water experience.
 Tonight we will camp on one of the many massive beaches of the Fraser River.

 After a peaceful float down the mighty Fraser River we’ll arrive at our take-out point by the historic Gang Ranch.
 Here we’ll board our vehicle for the shuttle to Williams Lake Airport to meet our plane for the spectacular flight back over the Coast Mountains and eventually reach the Pacific.
 Weather permitting, we plan to arrive back to Vancouver by 3:00 PM.

 Included in Your Trip Cost

 - Skilled, professional guide service provided by our affiliate operator

-- 7 nights catered camping along the river
+- 7 nights catered camping along the lake and rivers

 - All meals from dinner on day 1 through lunch on the day 8